interuss/monitoring/monitoring/uss_qualifier/scenarios/astm/utm/validate_shared_operational_intent.md

 in the DSS, this means that there is an active flight without a corresponding operational intent, then this check will fail per **[interuss.automated_testing.flight_planning.FlightCoveredByOperationalIntent](../../../requirements/interuss/automated_testing/flight_planning.md)**.

+## 🛑 Operational intent state is correct check

+If the state of the operational intent found in the DSS does not match the user's flight intent, this check will fail per **[interuss.automated_testing.flight_planning.ExpectedBehavior](../../../requirements/interuss/automated_testing/flight_planning.md)**.

 ## 🛑 Operational intent details retrievable check

 If the operational intent details for the flight cannot be retrieved from the USS, this check will fail per **[astm.f3548.v21.USS0105](../../../requirements/astm/f3548/v21.md)** and **[astm.f3548.v21.OPIN0025](../../../requirements/astm/f3548/v21.md)**.